Blockpit February 7, 2026 | 12 min read

 After an import, the recalculation in Blockpit must be triggered manually.
 Blockpit doesn't automatically update balances and tax calculations after every import.

-Both are problematic, but "+ Balancing" is more dangerous from a tax perspective.
+Both are problematic, but "+ Balancing" distorts the tax report more strongly.
 With a negative balance, the issue appears as a warning in the tax report.
 With balancing at 0 EUR cost basis, the report looks superficially correct, but the phantom gains only become apparent upon closer inspection or during DAC8 reconciliation by tax authorities.